CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ## Poor performance / FPS loss / stutter
 The setting that shows the total weight within stashes and other containers can cause an FPS loss in bases with many containers, or when there are many lootable bodies nearby.
 You can turn this off (or customize many other things) in the DotMarks MCM menu.

 Beyond that, while I am continually working to optimize it, understand that this addon is *completely replacing most of Anomaly's interaction UI*.
 It needs to keep track of all nearby objects at all times so that it can know when to show interaction prompts.
-There is going to be a certain minimum amount of overhead involved in doing that much work, meaning that optimization can only go so far.
+There is going to be a certain minimum amount of overhead involved in doing that much work, meaning that I can only do so much to optimize it.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)